kumpeapps/KKid/README.md

 - On this screen you can add transactions (add/subtract) for the selected user's allowance.
 Just fill out the form and click submit
 - Master and Admin users may add or subtract allowance
 - Users that are not a master or admin may only subtract from their allowance account

+# Future Feature List:

+- [ ] Add ability for users to choose a custom background image
+- [ ] Add ability for users to choose a custom logo image
+- [ ] Add managed app config parameters
+- [ ] What's New Page
+- [ ] Gift wish list for the kids